SERENDIPITOUS THOUGHT FOR THE DAY

 Financial Serendipity refers to the occurrence of unexpected beneficial events that lead to financial gain or improved financial well-being.
 These are basically random appearing “happy accidents” in the financial world that benefit us.
 The element of surprise and lack of intentional planning are key aspects of financial serendipity.
 The fortunate encounters are recognizable through personal sagacity.

 Jerry Selbee of Evart MI had an undergraduate degree in Math and an MBA.
-Jerry owned a convenience store - the Corner Store in Evart.
+Jerry owned a convenience store – the Corner Store in Evart.
 Among other merchandise sold in the store were Michigan lottery tickets.
-Some tickets were “winners” - winning tickets.
-Years later Jerry explained: “People have been conditioned to think it is luck.
+Some tickets were “winners” – winning tickets.
+Years later he explained: “People have been conditioned to think it is luck.
 They don’t look at the structure of games”.

 In 2003 Jerry Selbee saw a brochure of a new Michigan lottery game.
 He read the T&C and realized that statistically a $1 lottery ticket was worth more than $1 on a certain week (known as “roll-down week”).
 He decided that if he buys a sufficient number of tickets to play, the law of probability will work favorably for him.
 It wasn’t the first time he purchased a ticket.
 Odds are odds.
 Odds are not a guarantee.